bbc/react-transcript-editor/docs/notes/draftjs/2018-10-01-draftjs-1-basics.md

 # Example `draft.js`

-I fyou are new to `draft.js` see [first basic example usage getting started in docs](https://draftjs.org/docs/getting-started.html#usage)
+I fyou are new to `draft.js` there's a great interactive learning resource [`learn-draftjs.now.sh`](https://learn-draftjs.now.sh/) and also see [first basic example usage getting started in docs](https://draftjs.org/docs/getting-started.html#usage)

 Here's an example, how to divide text into paragraphs [content block](https://draftjs.org/docs/api-reference-content-block) with extra info. see `loadData` function.